 How to Create a Joanna Gaines-Worthy Garden

 “Fixer Upper” is one of my favorite TV shows!
-My niece & nephew first told me about it; they talked about this “Joanna Gaines” character, & since I hadn’t seen the show yet, I didn’t understand that those words actually meant a whole style.
+My niece & nephew first told me about it: they talked about this “Joanna Gaines” character, & since I hadn’t seen the show yet, I didn’t understand that those words actually meant a whole style.
 Relaxed, friendly, cozy, warm, farm house….that pretty much sums up her style in a few words.
 So when I recently bought a house that has a HUGE backyard, I got inspired by an episode called “Family Garden Project,” that showed Joanna & Chip designing their own backyard.
-In this post, I’ll explain step-by-step how to start creating a Joanna Gaines-worthy garden in your own backyard!
+In this post, I’ll explain step-by-step how to create a Joanna Gaines-worthy garden in your own backyard!

 Wood trellises form the center point of Joanna Gaines’ garden: they’re surrounded by raised garden beds & lead to her garden “shed.”